 Increased insulin sensitivity

-Research has shown that marijuana users may have increased insulin sensitivity.
-In the study of 4657 people mentioned above, it was found that the fasting insulin levels of users were 16 percent lower than former users and non-users.
-Their levels of insulin resistance was also 17 percent lower.
+In a large study, scientists observed that the fasting insulin levels of users were 16 percent lower than those of both former users and nonusers.
+The levels of insulin resistance among this group were also 17 percent lower on average.

-- significantly decreased fasting blood glucose
+- a significant drop in fasting blood glucose

-- improved the production of insulin
+- improved production of insulin

 Protection against retinopathy

-It is a form of nerve damage that occurs most often in the legs and feet, but also in other parts of the body.
-Neuropathy can be extremely painful, and even fatal in some cases.
+It is a form of nerve damage that occurs most often in the legs and feet but might also develop in other parts of the body.
+Neuropathy is often extremely painful, and it can be fatal in some cases.